Grisha Stewart, MA, CPDT-KA, CTP

 Grisha has been an active member of the Association of Pet Dog Trainers since 2002 and a Certified Pet Dog Trainer since 2004.
 She is also a Certified Training Partner from the Karen Pryor Academy for Animal Training & Behavior.

-Grisha takes continuing education very seriously and attends several training and behavior workshops each year including the national APDT conferences in Orlando, Denver, San Jose, Portland, Oakland and Atlanta; Karen Pryor's ClickerExpo in Philadelphia and Portland; and several specialty workshops on clicker training, adolescence, aggression, and fear.
+Grisha takes continuing education very seriously and attends several training and behavior workshops each year including the national APDT conferences in Orlando, Denver, San Jose, Portland, Oakland, Atlanta, San Diego, and Cincinatti; Karen Pryor's ClickerExpo in Philadelphia and Portland; The Woof!
+European Dog Training and Behaviour Conference, and several specialty workshops on clicker training, adolescence, aggression, and fear.
 She also attends seminars internationally, in order to get a broader perspective on dog behavior and training.

-Grisha earned her first Master's degree in theoretical mathematics from Bryn Mawr College in 2000.
+Grisha earned her Master's degree in theoretical mathematics from Bryn Mawr College in 2000.
 In 2001, Grisha's master's thesis was selected as the best "Physical Sciences, Math & Engineering" thesis on the East coast in the previous 3 years by the Northeastern Association of Graduate Schools (see a published version of her thesis here).
 Grisha's problem solving and critical thinking skills serve her well as a dog behavior counselor, where every dog presents a unique set of challenges.
-Grisha is currently pursuing her second Master's degree, this time in psychology and applied animal behavior, where she is conducting research on BAT.

 For her undergraduate degree, Grisha graduated summa cum laude from the University of Puget Sound with a double major in mathematics and German and earned the right to become a member of the Phi Beta Kappa & Phi Kappa Phi honor societies.
 She was also the valedictorian of her high school.